denniszielke/phoenix/challenges.md

 -

 # Kubernetes Multicontainer
+> Need help?
+Check hints [here](hints/k8Multi.md)!
 In this chapter you will create a multi-container appliation in Kubernetes.
 1. Kubernetes multi container app deployment
-- Get the sample code for a multi container application here **TODO LINK**
+- Get the sample code for a multi container application.
+(Multi-Calc)
-- Build the container images for frontend and backend services
+- Build the container images for frontend and backend services locally.
-- Push the images to your ACR **TODO PUSH to ACR**
+- Push the images to your ACR
 - Apply the container images in your Kubernetes cluster using the *.yml files provided
     - calcbackend-pod.yml
     - calcbackend-svc.yml